elisardofelix/customer-demo-react-golang/Readme.md

 ## How to run the application

-There are multiple commands available for running the multiple options:
+There are multiple commands available for running the multiple options when you are located in the root folder of the project:

 * `make local`: This will allow you to set up the local environment with all the required dependencies.